Quick Facts about the Housing Authority:

 What Kind of Assistance Does the Housing Authority Offer?

 The Housing Authority assists thousands of families through the Housing Choice Voucher (Section 8) rental assistance program.
-We also own apartment complexes for low-income families.
+We also own several apartment complexes for low-income families through our affiliated nonprofit organization New Horizons Affordable Housing and Development.
 In addition, we administer a number of special programs for renters and homeowners.

 I’m a landlord.
 How do I get involved in Housing Authority programs?